massbchou/Sentiment-Detection-Onnx/README.md

 Exporting the ONNX model involved the following key steps:
 1. Clone and set up the Sentiment Analysis repo found [here](https://github.com/Srikrushna221/Sentiment_Detection_From_Text).
 Follow instructions on README.md to get the predictions for the BERT model running.

-2. replace the first part of the 'helper' function in Sentiment_Detection_Models.py by.
+2. Replace the first part of the 'helper' function in Sentiment_Detection_Models.py by.
 ```python
         import torch
         device = torch.device("mps" if torch.backends.mps.is_available() else "cpu")